 Available to purchase in digital and paperback formats.

-A throughly enjoyable read!
+A thoroughly enjoyable read!
 ‘Victory for the Shipyard Girls,’ is an enticing book, focusing on the struggles of war time and the emotional and physical turmoil of the era.

 Nancy Revell writes with a flowing style making it easy to pick and up and put down when life interrupts, but also makes sure you are completely absorbed into the story.